juicedata/juicefs/rfcs/1-dir-used-statistics.md

 ## Proposal

-This document give a proposal to collect used space and inodes for each directory efficiently and almost immediately.
-The `efficiently` means this operation cannot affect the performance of normal IO operations like `mknod`, `write` .etc.
-And the `almost immediately` means this operation cannot be lazy or scheduled, we must update the used space and inodes actively, but there may be a little latency (between several seconds and 1 minute).
+This document give a proposal to efficiently and almost immediately collect used space and inodes for each directory.
+The "efficiently" means this operation cannot affect the performance of normal IO operations like `mknod`, `write` .etc.
+And the "almost immediately" means this operation cannot be lazy or scheduled, we must update the used space and inodes actively, but there may be a little latency (between several seconds and 1 minute).

 ## Implementation